Who is Jesus?

 Very sadly (but hold on because the story has an extremely happy ending) we all try to kill off God.
 We put ourselves at the centre of the story.
 We behave selfishly.
 We do things that we know are wrong, acting as if God wasn’t there.
 We write him out of the picture of our lives.

 So in one sense the people who killed Jesus were doing what we all do.
 They did it in a most horrible way.
-But (I say this very gently, partly because I am the guiltiest of all at this) many of us do things, or fail to do things, resulting in horrible consequences.
+But (I say this very gently, partly because I am one of the guiltiest at this) many of us do things, or fail to do things, resulting in horrible consequences.
 The needy person who approaches us, whom we don’t help.
-The millions of needy people whom we don’t even think about for more than a minute or two.
+The millions of poor or even desperate people whom we don’t even think about for more than a minute or two.
 The person dear to us whom we wound with words.
 The elderly relation or friend we don’t talk to or visit when we should.

 We come up with excuses.
-So did Pontius Pilate.
-I know – that comparison hurts.
-But each of us has power, like he did.
+Each of us has power.
 And each of us, at times, fails to use that power in the way that would be most loving to God, most loving to others.

 Funnily enough, I think our words are sometimes more of a give-away than our actions.
 What we do can look pretty good to our friends – and they’re the people whose opinion we hear.
 They may think well of our work, or our character, our kindness and generosity.
 But our words give away what we’re thinking about – they show what is going on in our heart because our speech is the overflow of what’s going on inside.

 That holds the mirror up to me pretty effectively.
-I’m not talking often enough about loving other people, and particularly the most needy here at home and around the world.
+I’m not talking often enough about loving other people, and particularly those most in need, here at home and around the world.

 But God still loves us

 In response to me falling far short of what God wants for me, what does God do?
-First, he lets me kill him off – in the sense of letting me write him out of my life.
+First, he lets me write him out of my life, if that is what I decide.
 He gives me freedom.
 He respects my choice, even though it grieves him.

 That is amazing.
 Like a parent knowing that their son or daughter must be free, and stepping back to allow them to make their own decisions when they’re old enough, God sets me free.
 That is doing me a huge honour – especially as he can see I’m not getting it right.
 He treats me as if I’m very special, deserving of real freedom.
 He hopes, lovingly, that I’ll come to my senses, but he leaves it up to me to choose.